Projection filters: Stratonovich-based projection filters

 The projection filter in direct metric, when implemented on a manifold $S_\Theta$ of mixture families, leads to equivalence with a Galerkin method.

 The projection filter in Hellinger/Fisher metric when implemented on a manifold $S_\Theta^{1/2}$ of square roots of an exponential family of densities is equivalent to the assumed density filters.

-One should note that it is also possible to project the simpler Zakai equation for an unnormalized version of the density p.
+It is also possible to project the simpler Zakai equation for an unnormalized version of the density p.
 This would result in the same Hellinger projection filter but in a different direct metric projection filter.

 Finally, if in the exponential family case one includes among the sufficient statistics of the exponential family the observation function in $dY_t$, namely $b(x)$'s components and $|b(x)|^2$, then one can see that the correction step in the filtering algorithm becomes exact.
 In other terms, the projection of the vector field $G$ is exact, resulting in $G$ itself.
 Writing the filtering algorithm in a setting with continuous state $X$ and discrete time observations $Y$, one can see that the correction step at each new observation is exact, as the related Bayes formula entails no approximation.